shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 2. [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) by Microsoft for Windows 10.
 3. Install GNU/Linux or similar on a virtual machine emulator such as [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox).

-For more information, see [How to start contributing to or using Open Source Software](http://www.shlomifish.org/philosophy/computers/open-source/how-to-start-contributing/tos-document.html).
+For more information, see [“How to start contributing to or using Open Source Software”](http://www.shlomifish.org/philosophy/computers/open-source/how-to-start-contributing/tos-document.html).

 ### What is language X good for?